-What is Endovenous Laser Ablation Surgery?
+What is Endovenous Laser Ablation Surgery (ELAS)?

-Endovenous Laser Ablation Surgery is a modern method of treating diseased veins.
+ELAS is a minimally-invasive vein treatment that we perform in an outpatient setting.
+This surgery is a modern method of treating diseased veins.
 A normal vein is able to carry blood because it contains valves.
 The valves direct blood towards the heart and stop the blood from returning to the foot.
 Once the valves fail, the vein becomes enlarged.

 Endovenous Laser Ablation Procedure

-Varicose Veins treated with ELAS & ambulatory Phlebectomy
+Varicose Veins Treated with ELAS & Ambulatory Phlebectomy

-Schedule a consultation
+Schedule a Consultation